 For her role as Cora, Biel shines in a whole new light.
 After starring in minor projects over the last few years, and some light-hearted films before that, I couldn’t have imagined her as this type of character.
 As a mentally unstable woman, her performance is so raw and gripping, your empathy for Cora will surely be a rollercoaster.

 What I love about a mini-series is knowing that an end is on the horizon.
 Much like The Night Of, the story is set-up to reveal everything in due time.
 There’s no real room for filler or runaround when you have those limitations.
 It’s one of the best ways to tell a story.
-While you could read the source material, I’m eager to see how this mystery will turn out.
-Also if it pleases fans of the book, or in any way sways from that.
+While you could read the source material, I’m eager to see how this mystery will play out on our screens.

 The Sinner premieres its second episode tonight on USA.